cscott/node-icu-bidi/README.md

 ## Paragraph#getParaLevel()

-Returns the paragraph level.
+Returns the paragraph [level][UBiDiLevel].
 If there are multiple paragraphs, their level may vary if the required `paraLevel` is `ubidi.DEFAULT_LTR` or `ubidi.DEFAULT_RTL`.
 In that case, the level of the first paragraph is returned.

 See [the icu docs][ubidi_getParaLevel] for more information.